ucan-wg/ucan-ipld/README.md

 # 0 Abstract

 [Interplanetary Linked Data (IPLD)](https://ipld.io/) is a consistent, highly general data model for content addressed linked data forming any DAG.
 This consistent format provides a convenient pivot between many serializations of the same data.
 Being a chained token model, UCANs can be very naturally expressed via IPLD.
-However, JWTs are not determinstic due to whitespace and key ordering.
+However, JWTs are not fully deterministic due to whitespace and key ordering.
 This specification defines an IPLD Schema for UCAN, and a canonical JWT serialization for compatibility with all other clients.

 # 1 Motivation